roughmar/ArclightPhoenix/_posts/2024-06-04-hand-examples.md

 ![Keep 1](assets/img/hand-keep-1.png)

+Bit too much on lands, but we can control the top.
+Go for opts on their endstep.
+Spirebluff to represent everything, into Hall.

 ![Keep 2](assets/img/hand-keep-2.png)

+One lander but it's a dual and we have Air.
+Sequencing can be tricky here as that spell pierce can be really good or really bad.
+Either shock and go for Sleight of Hand to find the second land, or pass and hold pierce to counter a Thoughtseize and Consider at their endstep if the coast is clear.
+Issue with this is that Shredder isn't amazing against Thoughtseize decks (as they have Fatal Push) and you are banking on drawing a land on your draw step.
+You can still go for the cantrip on your second turn after pierce, but the game will shape differently.

 ![Keep 3](assets/img/hand-keep-3.png)

+No removal but we have more than enough Air to get to it.
+Shredder on top and Cruise to rebuild.
+It's not great if against an aggro deck and they kill Shredder outright, but if he holds, you're golden.

 ## Ships

 ![Ship 1](assets/img/hand-ship-1.png)

+Complicated hand.
+Not knowing the matchup I'm tending to send it away.
+There's the argument to just hold the pierce and play shredder on turn 3 and triggering connive with axe if they have a threat on the board, but presently that's the only way it connives.
+You can be on topdeck mode starting turn 2.
+I understand if people defend the keep but you have way better 6 hands.

 ![Ship 2](assets/img/hand-ship-2.png)

+Temporal Trespass in the starting hand always represents -1 card.
+The mana base isn't fantastic and you might have a 4 hander without knowing if that removal never finds a target.

 ![Ship 3](assets/img/hand-ship-3.png)

+Unless I know for sure I am against Hidden Strings I really don't feel confortable keeping 2 pierces without either removal, early board presence, or more Air.
+If that Phoenix or 3rd land was another cantrip, or Picklock/Shredder, I'd keep in a heartbeat.

 ## Sneeps

 ![Sneep 1](assets/img/hand-sneep-1.png)

+3 Lands, Air, Board Present, hand shaping, card selection, removal.
+Can't ask for more.

 ![Sneep 2](assets/img/hand-sneep-2.png)

+Early counter and Air.
+We can shape what we get.
+Would be better if 4th land was Air, but we can live with it.
+There's no board presence, but again, we can find it.

+This is the type of hand a lot of people will say is a mulligan because it does nothing.
+This is the type of hand people looking at you play will say you were lucky because you you had nothing.
+This is a [Quantum](#quantum-state) hand.
+There's a lot of variance in it, and sometimes it'll whiff, but you need to play for the outs.

 ![Sneep 3](assets/img/hand-sneep-3.png)

+Holy shit.
+You get to live the dream of playing opt on turn 1 to find the land.
+Draw.
+Shredder.
+Draw.
+Shredder, and you should have a 3rd lander by now to get 2 connive triggers and just go to town.

 ## Controversial Keeps

 ![Tense 1](assets/img/hand-tense-1.png)

+Compare with the first Ship example.
+My first gut feeling here is to keep, despite having no board presence and one less land (and lesser quality of lands at that).
+Being able to sequence:
+- Riverglide, pass.
+See info from the other side with pierce up.
+- Sleight of Hand.
+Land drop, pass.

+And effectively be able to keep pierce or removal up (although with the land issue) while shaping my future, appeals more than just slamming a Shredder and praying.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Lands are a good system.
 The current mulligan system is perfect.
 Non-games are good actually.
 Mulling to 2 on the play to find a land is based. <a href="https://t.co/bVMxCBHiGH">pic.twitter.com/bVMxCBHiGH</a></p>&mdash; Aikado (@AikadoLoR) <a href="https://twitter.com/AikadoLoR/status/1787099928013189480?ref_src=twsrc%5Etfw">May 5, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+This one is controversial only in how some people defend keeping it.
+In no scenario should this hand be kept, despite the outcome that followed from the mulligans.
+This is one of those confirmation bias that you should really try to abstain from.

+You go first and have a single colored land.
+If you don't find the second land from that Sleight, game is over.
+If you do:
+- Play land, Shredder
+- let's assume you have a target for one of the Fiery Impulses (which have no way of dealing 3 damage)
+- ???

+There's absolutely no plan for this hand.

 ## Matchup Dependant

 ![Matchup 1](assets/img/hand-knownmatchup-keep-1.png)

+This is an extremely shit hand that I would snap keep if I saw a Jegantha on the other side, or knew in advance my opponent was playing an aggro deck.